d-kozak/mongo-assignment/Assignment.md

 ill-fitting for two reasons.
 First of all, $sample does not guarantee to return unique results.
 On top of that, for generating K datasets, sample has to be run k times and there is no guarantee that there will be unique samples in each run, therefore the sets obtained by that approach won't be disjoint.

-That's why I decided to split the dataset using mapReduce in combination with random number generation.
+That's why I decided to split the dataset using MapReduce in combination with random number generation.
 In each run of map, I generate a random integer from range \[0,k) and I use it as a key.
 Then in reduce, I merge all the results with same key into one list.
 This way I obtain a collection with ids from \[0,k\) and values consisting of the subset of reviews that should be included in given dataset.